Phlebotomy Education Program

 - Hospital laboratories

 - Physician offices

-Employment opportunities for phlebotomists exist in hospitals, physicians’ offices, clinics, nursing homes, clinical laboratories, insurance companies, and other health care settings.
-Historically, more than 50 percent of program graduates have found opportunities at Saint Luke’s.
+Phlebotomist employment opportunities exist in hospitals, physicians’ offices, clinics, nursing homes, clinical laboratories, insurance companies, and other health care settings.
+Historically, more than 50% of program graduates have found opportunities at Saint Luke’s.

 Tuition and Fees

 - Matriculation fee: $300 (non-refundable; applies toward tuition)

 Tuition and book fees are payable before the first day of class unless participating in payment plan.
 Lab coats will be loaned to students at no charge.
 Uniform, room, board, and other living expenses are the responsibility of the student.

 Application and matriculation fees are paid at application and upon acceptance into the program, respectively.
 The remaining cost of tuition and books, $1,356, can be paid according to three payment options.